 How do surety bonds typically work?

-Each surety bond that’s issued functions as a special type of insurance policy.
+Each surety bond that’s issued functions as a special type of motor trade insurance policy.
 When surety bonds are used in the construction industry, they’re typically called “contract bonds” or “construction bonds.”
 There are also dozens of individual contract bond types contractors must purchase; the most common are bid bonds, payment bonds and performance bonds.
 Regardless of the exact bond type and its contractual language, every contract bond works in the same basic way.

 By requiring a contractor to provide a bond, the project owner acts as the bond’s obligee.
 The contractor acts as the bond’s principal, who purchases a bond to ensure a project will be completed according to contract.
 The insurance company that issues the bond acts as the surety.
 Although backed by insurance companies and not banks, surety bonds actually function more like lines of credit.
 When an insurance company issues a surety bond, it’s saying that the bonded contractor will be able to pay for claims in the event that a certain task is not fulfilled.